 If you plan on taking the BioMedical Admissions Test (BMAT) this year then the following practice books are the best BMAT books available.
-I’ve spent over 10 hours reading the top rated practice books, and have compiled my final Top 4 to help you prepare for the BMAT 2018 Exam.
+I’ve spent over 10 hours reading the top rated practice books, and have compiled my final Top 4 to help you prepare for the BMAT 2018 Exam (in no particular order).

 #1.
 BMAT Past Papers with worked Solutions by Someii Desai and Rohan Aggarwal (August 2015)